nalmadi/fix8/README.md

 # Citation 📝

-Please cite our paper if you user this tool, the citation is bellow:
+Please cite our paper if you user this tool:

 TBD